-The launch of South Sudan’s first mobile money transfer services in 2019 – m-Gurush and Nilepay, both in partnership with Zain – was a key milestone in the country’s recovery from civil war.
+The launch of South Sudan’s first mobile money transfer services in 2019 – m-Gurush and Nilepay, both in partnership with Zain – was a key milestone in the country’s journey to financial inclusion.
 South Sudan gained independence in 2011 but has continued to suffer from instability, economic stagnation, conflict, and poverty.
-However, a revitalised peace agreement signed in 2018 has paved the way for social and economic progress.
+A revitalised peace agreement signed in 2018 paved the way for some social and economic progress.

-The introduction of mobile money in South Sudan has provided development organisations with a better channel to distribute cash assistance.
+The introduction of mobile money in South Sudan has allowed development organisations to distribute cash assistance through mobile channels.
 Humanitarian organisations have gradually substituted in-kind donations for cash disbursements, as preferred by beneficiaries.
-Using mobile money to distribute cash transfers has been more effective and cost-efficient: moving large amounts of cash through high-risk areas in South Sudan often required security services, costing up to 30% of the transfer value.
+However, providing cash assistance through mobile money requires access to mobile phones, connectivity, and digital literacy among affected communities.
+Additional care and consideration are necessary for marginalised groups, such as women and those with disabilities, who are less likely to be digitally included.
+Using mobile money to distribute cash transfers has also been more effective and cost-efficient: moving large amounts of cash through high-risk areas in South Sudan often required security services, costing up to 30% of the transfer value.
 Mobile money has improved payment confidentiality too, ensuring the safety of beneficiaries.

-Mobile money adoption can drive financial inclusion, enabling easier and faster financial transactions, reducing the risk of theft, and providing access to savings.
-Mobile money transfers can support resilience in a country where external shocks, such as conflict or natural disasters, are common.
-In Somalia, mobile money supported the humanitarian response to the 2016-17 drought.
-Many Somalis benefitted from mobile money remittances sent by relatives and friends in the diaspora.
+Financial inclusion in South Sudan is low.
+In 2017, less than 10% of the adult population held an account (at a bank, financial institution, or through mobile money – Figure 1).
+Mobile money adoption can help drive financial inclusion, enabling easier and faster financial transactions, reducing the risk of theft, and providing access to savings.
+This in turn contributes to resilience in a country where external shocks, such as conflict or natural disasters, are common.

 Figure 1: Financial Inclusion Profile for South Sudan